makaioohara/git-cheat-sheet/README.md

 OR

-Here remote server is origin and branch is master
+Here remote server is origin and branch is main

 ```
-$ git push -u origin master
+$ git push -u origin main
 ```

 *By using this command, next time when you publish your local changes to remote then use: ```$ git push ```*